Transfernet/Transfernet-Client/README.md

 # TransferNet Client
 In order to install the package dependencies you need to to navigate to Tools->Nuget Package Manager->Package Manager Console

-Once the console pops up, you should type "nuget restore"
+Once the console pops up, you should type "nuget restore".

 If "nuget" isnt recognized as a command type "Install-Package NuGet.CommandLine" and restart VS